 The process of development set out from thorough analysis of key national background documents and of existing regulatory approaches across the EU.
-Options for a common approach and the deficits of existing approaches were discussed with experts and with key stakeholders, including the European metering industry organised in EVVE.
+Options for a common approach and the deficits of existing approaches were discussed with experts and with key stakeholders, including the European sub-metering industry organised in EVVE.
 A workshop in Berlin with leading experts and national representatives ratified key aspects of the approach: multi-level (class and individual building) assessment and the generalisation of the world evidence base using two dimensions of effect enabling application to various building characteristics and climates.
-The main content of the guidelines was presented and thoroughly discussed with national regulators, experts and some stakeholders at a further workshop in Brussels, also with representatives from Nordic countries in Stockholm, and the guidelines were subsequently revised to deal with issues raised.
+The main content of the guidelines was presented and discussed with national regulators, experts and some stakeholders at a further workshop in Brussels, then taken into thorough discussion with representatives of most Member States in 5 regional workshops across the EU.
+The guidelines were subsequently revised to address the issues raised.